 When I was writing the above I was about to put time consumption under disadvantages.
 But I see it more as an investment that gives returns.
 But nevertheless you should not underestimate the time it takes to get started on this!

 As you might see, I find more advantages to CI than disadvantages.
 I also find more and more adopt CI.
-I myself, have deployed very few applications by hand in my professional career.
+I myself have deployed very few applications by hand in my professional career.
 Almost every project I have been on has had automated build, deployment and testing.
-Those that did not are often af huge pain to adjust to (for me at least).
-CI also make most sense when you have a team and not as a lone programmer.
+Those that did not are often a huge pain to adjust to (for me at least).
+CI also makes most sense when you have a team and not as a lone programmer.
 Even though you can still do it - with some gains.

 I hope you liked the post, if I missed anything, let me know in the comments!